A TVR Prototype Specification

 Completed in September 1988 by John Ravenscroft, Neill Anderson and Peter Wheeler, the car has a totally unique body comprising of a fibreglass inner shell which was covered by a thick coat of heavy modelling foam which in turn was over-coated with the finishing layer of fibreglass to give the Elephant its unique shape.

-Based on a developed and modified SEAC chassis and a Tasmin FHC stripped down and chopped body shell, this car is the only TVR to ever be factory fitted with an Australian V8 5.0 litre Holden engine.
-Furthermore this rare Holden VL Commodore SS Group A SV prototype version was one of only a dozen made.
+Based on a developed and modified SEAC race chassis and a Tasmin FHC stripped down and chopped body shell, this is the only TVR to be factory fitted with an Australian V8 5.0 litre Holden engine.
+Furthermore this rare experimental build, pre-prototype Holden VL Commodore SS Group A SV was one of only a dozen made.

 As we research the Elephant's history, strip her and then carefully and lovingly re-build her, we shall publish on this page all the idiosyncrasies, oddities and quirks (and believe me there are plenty) which could only be associated with a hand built TVR development prototype.

 We will be publishing detailed breakdowns of the Elephant's specification shortly - add this page to your favourites so you don't miss anything!